opf/openproject/docs/user-guide/projects/README.md

 ![project list filter](project-list-filter.png)

+You can also archive a project directly on the [project overview page.](../project-overview/#archive-a-project)

 ### Delete a project

 If you want to delete a project, navigate to the [Project settings](project-settings).
 Click the button **Delete project** on the top right of the page.